ritik872000/ritik872000/README.md

 ## 👨🏻‍💻 About me
 - 🔭 I’m currently working on a Chatbot.
-- 🌱 I’m currently learning Natural Language Processing.
+- 🌱 I’m currently learning Computer Vision.
 - 👯 I’m looking to collaborate on ML/DL Projects.
 - 💬 Ask me about Machine Learning.
-- 📫 How to reach me: ritikkesharwani3@gmail.com
+- 📫 How to reach me: https://www.linkedin.com/in/ritikkesharwani/

 ## 🔧 Technology Stack